gregoryjscott/Simpler/README.md

 2. [Instantiate the Task] (#instantiating_tasks) using the Task.New() method.
 3. Execute the task.

-Simpler also provides other functionality:
+Simpler also provides some additional functionality:

 - From within a Task, [execute other Tasks (sub-tasks)] (#injecting-sub-tasks)
 - [Perform actions before or after execute] (#eventsattribute), which is especially useful for addressing cross-cutting concerns such as logging